dcndn4/HW_3_Whale_Port-folio-/README_working.md

          Other terms to become very familiar with:

+ ## Correlation -- hard-bound - varies between -1 and + 1

-         correlation -- the higher the correlation, the less safety there is from market volatility with lower / negative  correlation, portfolio diversity is in place, which provides safety from market volatility
+The higher the correlation, the less safety there is from market volatility
+                    with lower / negative  correlation, portfolio diversity is in place, which provides safety from market volatility

+Correlations:

+  >    [] +1 = perfect positive relationship

+>      []  0 = perfect random relationship

+>      [] -1 = prefect negative relationship

+(To work with correlation and pandas, use the seaborn library (as well as matplotlib))

        rolling status - seeing things in perspective